'SNL' Does Its Best To Catch Up On A Summer Of Trump Jokes

-“Saturday Night Live” returned with vengeance in its 43rd season Saturday, desperately trying to catch up on a summer of President Donald Trump changes.
-In a rushed cold open, “SNL” tries to hit on Puerto Rico, football protests, administration shake ups, and Deferred Action for Childhood Arrivals.
+“Saturday Night Live” returned with vengeance in its 43rd season Saturday, doing its best to catch up with President Donald Trump’s escapades over the last few months.
+In a rushed cold open, “SNL” hit on Puerto Rico, football protests, and administration shake ups, to name a few.

-Season 43 opened in the Oval Office with Alec Baldwin, in his beloved role as Trump, coming back from a golf trip to take a phone call with San Juan Mayor Carmen Yulín Cruz.
+The season opened in the Oval Office with Alec Baldwin, in his now-signature role as Trump, coming back from a golf trip to take a phone call with San Juan Mayor Carmen Yulín Cruz.

-“Sometimes when you’re President, you have to make sacrifices,” Trump says.
+“Sometimes when you’re president, you have to make sacrifices,” Trump says.
 “So I skipped the back nine.”

 During the call, Trump tells Cruz that she should have “paid your bills” and that he couldn’t help the humanitarian crisis on the “island in the water” because he had to put America first.